google-deepmind/csil/README.md

 </p>

-This repository contains an implementation of [Coherent Soft Imitation Learning](https://arxiv.org/abs/2305.16498), published at [NeurIPS 2023](https://openreview.net/forum?id=kCCD8d2aEu).
+This repository contains an implementation of [coherent soft imitation learning (CSIL)](https://arxiv.org/abs/2305.16498), published at [NeurIPS 2023](https://openreview.net/forum?id=kCCD8d2aEu).

-It also contains implementations of two other 'soft' imitation learning (SIL) algorithms: [Inverse Soft Q-Learning (IQ-Learn)](https://arxiv.org/abs/2106.12142) and [Proximal Point Imitation Learning (PPIL)](https://arxiv.org/abs/2209.10968).
+We also provide implementations of other 'soft' imitation learning (SIL) algorithms: [Inverse soft Q-learning (IQ-Learn)](https://arxiv.org/abs/2106.12142) and [proximal point imitation learning (PPIL)](https://arxiv.org/abs/2209.10968).

 ## Content
 The implementation is built on top of [Acme](https://github.com/google-deepmind/acme) and follows their agent structure.